Car Insurance in Tucson, AZ

 How much does car insurance cost in Tucson?

-Tucson car insurance rates cost $1,210, or $202 per month.
-Tucson drivers pay slightly more than the average for car insurance in Arizona ($1,163) and more than the national average of $1,084.
+Tucson car insurance rates cost $1,322, or $208 per month.
+Tucson drivers pay more expensive than the average for car insurance in Arizona.

 Cheap liability and full coverage auto insurance in Tucson

-In 2026, Root offers the cheapest car insurance in Tucson at $95 per month.
+In 2026, Travelers offers the cheapest car insurance in Tucson at $121 per month.
+For drivers who are looking for minimum coverage, Root is the cheapest option at $47/mo.

-Full coverage typically includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
-About 40% of Tucson drivers only have the required minimum coverage in AZ, which is enough to drive legally, but wouldn't provide the best protection in a serious accident
+About 40% of Tucson drivers only have the required minimum coverage in AZ, which is enough to drive legally, but wouldn't provide the best protection in a serious accident.

 Riliey Cullip, Licensed Agent at The Zebra